Preparing for Veterinary School in College

-Pre-Vet is not a major.
-Pre-Vet is a track that an undergraduate chooses to be on within a specific major.
-Many veterinary school requirements are built into the Science Concentration of the B.S. in Animal Science, Biological Sciences, and other curricula at NC State University.
-The Veterinary Bioscience concentration covers all of the pre-requisites required for veterinary school.
+The pre-veterinary track is not a major.
+Pre-veterinary is a track that an undergraduate chooses to be on regardless of their chosen major.
+Many of the veterinary school pre-requisite course requirements are built into the Science Concentrations of the B.S. in Animal Science, Biological Sciences, and other curricula at NC State University.
+In particular, the Veterinary Bioscience concentration within the Animal Science major covers all of the pre-requisites required for veterinary school.

 A minor does not necessarily improve your changes of getting into vet school, but can be a helpful way to take classes in a specific area that you want to learn more about.
 Some students choose a minor outside the field of veterinary medicine and instead study a foreign language or a subject they enjoy.
 Others use their minor to help strengthen their knowledge in a specific field (i.e., entomology).

-A bachelor’s degree is not required for admission into veterinary school; an applicant must satisfy the required prerequisite coursework and complete a minimum of seventy-two semester credits of classes at an accredited institution.
+A bachelor’s degree is not required for admission into all veterinary schools.
+An applicant must satisfy the required prerequisite coursework for their preferred CVM, and complete a minimum of seventy-two semester credits of classes at an accredited institution.
 However, most admitted students have completed three or more years of pre-professional course work, or have earned a degree at matriculation.
 Applicants with degrees do not receive preference over those who have not completed degrees.

 Veterinary schools will accept transfer credits from community colleges in lower-division required science courses such as general biology or chemistry, statistics, humanities or social sciences, etc. However, most veterinary schools require all upper-division required science coursework, such as microbiology or biochemistry, to be completed at a four-year institution.
 Individual veterinary school websites should be visited to ensure an applicant is completing his or her coursework in an their preferred manner.